 05 of 08

 Known for having some of the best crossword puzzles, there's no need to wait for your copy of The Washington Post to play.
 The archive has almost two weeks of puzzles available and it's an easy to use online interface that includes a timer.
-If you prefer the old pencil and paper method, it's really easy to print out these puzzles as well.
+If you prefer the old pencil and paper method, it's really simple to print out these puzzles.

 06 of 08

-Hours of fun await you with this online crossword puzzle.
+Hours of fun await you with this online crossword puzzle resource.
 The AARP website offers both a daily crossword and Crossword Expert games for avid puzzlers, with over 1,000 puzzles to solve.

 07 of 08